Murray-809/MFIF/README.md

 # Cascade Alignment and Group-Based Fusion for Multi-Focus Images with Severe Geometric Misalignment

-Official MATLAB implementation of the FHFN framework.
+Official MATLAB implementation of the paper framework.

 > ### 📢 Journal Submission Notice
 > This repository is the official implementation for the manuscript currently submitted to **The Visual Computer**.